jauharvp/IDORbuster/README.md

 3. Send identical requests with both privilege levels
 4. Compare responses to identify cases where low-privilege users can access high-privilege resources
 5. Generate reports for security teams to investigate

+## RequestCollector and IDORbuster Integration

+The recommended workflow for IDOR testing combines both tools:

+1. Use RequestCollector to intercept HTTP requests while browsing the application as an admin
+2. Configure IDORbuster with credentials for both privilege levels
+3. Point IDORbuster to the directory containing the RequestCollector output
+4. Run the full IDOR test to automatically detect vulnerabilities

+This approach ensures comprehensive coverage of the application's API endpoints and reduces the manual effort needed to identify IDOR vulnerabilities.

 ## Output Examples